jbeach1950/log-analysis-system-docs/README.md

 - The AI must ask whether to execute or bypass Phase 1 (Daily Visibility Review) for this run.
 - If Phase 1 is executed, the AI completes the Daily Visibility Review and then automatically proceeds to Phase 2 – "04 Log Analysis Procedure, Part 1," entering STEP 1 OF 31 (Section 1, Step 1.1 – Initialization & Orientation).
 - If Phase 1 is bypassed, the AI skips the Daily Visibility Review and immediately begins execution at Phase 2, STEP 1 OF 31, "04 Log Analysis Procedure, Part 1".
-- In either cases, no additional global directive is required; the resolution of Mandatory Pause 2 constitutes implicit authorization to enter STEP 1 OF 31, unless the user explicitly instructs the AI to terminate the run after completing Phase 0 and/or Phase 1.
+- In either case, no additional global directive is required; the resolution of Mandatory Pause 2 constitutes implicit authorization to enter STEP 1 OF 31, unless the user explicitly instructs the AI to terminate the run after completing Phase 0 and/or Phase 1.

 The remaining 6 pauses occur at the end of each section and are numbered 3–8: